Gastón Gaudio: 2003: Top 20

 There were no titles for Gaudio in 2003, but he was involved in two controversies, the first of them involved compatriot Guillermo Coria in the Hamburg Masters.
 They were part of an all-Argentine semifinal lineup, the others being David Nalbandian and Agustín Calleri.
 Gaudio and Coria played in one semifinal, and Coria won the first set and Gaudio the second.
 Coria took an injury timeout for cramps.
 After the timeout, Coria, after breaking serve at the change of ends beat his left breast while staring at his opponent, which Gaudio took as an insult.
 Coria proceeded to win the last set 6–0, and there was allegedly a confrontation after the match in the locker room.

 The other was the Davis Cup in the semifinals against Spain in Málaga, where the two top Argentine players Guillermo Coria and David Nalbandian were unavailable due to injury.
 An out-of-form Gaudio was called up along with Agustín Calleri, Mariano Zabaleta, and Lucas Arnold.
 Although Gaudio had a 4–0 singles record from the first round and quarterfinals coming into the semifinals, Spain won 3–2, with Gaudio losing both of his singles matches.
 In the first rubber against Juan Carlos Ferrero, he lost 14 games in a row in a 4–6, 0–6, 0–6 defeat.
-In the fifth and deciding rubber against Carlos Moyà, he lost, 1–6, 4–6, 2–6, and was roundly criticized back in Argentina for these performances.
+In the fifth and deciding rubber against Carlos Moyà, he lost in straight sets and was roundly criticized back in Argentina for these performances.
 "When I returned to Buenos Aires after playing Davis Cup in Moscow and Málaga, you had the impression it was my fault and that hurt me," he said.
 He finished the year ranked No. 34.